antoniotorresm/ansible-role-luadist/README.md

 # luadist_test

-This role provides support for handling Lua environments and packages via LuaDist (test).
+This role provides support for handling Lua environments and packages via LuaDist.
+Intended as a programming exercise.

 ## Role Variables